Sarah Smith (director)

-Sarah Smith is an English film director, broadcast producer, and screenwriter.
+Sarah Christine Smith (born January 1966) is an English film director, broadcast producer and screenwriter.
 She is the co-founder and former CEO of Locksmith Animation.
-She is writer and director of the animated feature films Arthur Christmas (2011) and Ron's Gone Wrong (2021).
+She is the writer and director of the animated feature films Arthur Christmas (2011) and Ron's Gone Wrong (2021).
 Smith began her career in radio before serving as a television producer for live action British comedy, including as writer for the Armistice news review shows.
-She later served various other assisting production roles in television, and as writer for the adult animated series I Am Not an Animal.
-She then joined Aardman Animations as creative director, going on to direct her first feature film Arthur Christmas.
-She left Aardman and set up Locksmith Animation to direct Ron's Gone Wrong.
+She later served various other assisting production roles in television, and as writer for the adult animated miniseries I Am Not an Animal.
+She then joined Aardman Animations as a creative director, going on to write and direct her first animated feature film Arthur Christmas.
+She left Aardman and set up Locksmith to work on Ron's Gone Wrong.

-Profile
+Career

 Smith studied at the University of Oxford.

 Smith met the comedy duo Lee and Herring and offered to produce a radio series.
-Their submission, Lionel Nimrod's Inexplicable World, was initially was rejected for commission.
+Their submission, Lionel Nimrod's Inexplicable World, was initially rejected for commission.
 However, Smith threatened to quit if the series was not accepted, an action Lee described as "heroic".
 The idea was resubmitted and accepted, and would eventually be recreated as Fist of Fun.

-She became producer for the Armistice review shows where she also served as writer.
+She became producer for the Armistice news review shows where she also served as writer.
 In 1997, Smith discussed her work on the UK general election special of Armistice.
 She explained there was an expansion of both news and comedy in media in years prior, and said "They've collided during the election so that all news programmes now apparently must have some comedy".

 She became producer for the radio series The League of Gentlemen after discovering the comedy cast at Edinburgh Fringe in 1996, then as producer for the first series of its transfer to television that aired in 1999.
 Smith is regarded as an important figure in the creation of the series; BBC2 initially offered "a tiny budget", she successfully advocated for a larger budget of around £230,000 (GBP) for each half-hour episode to achieve high production values and cover on-location shooting in Hadfield, Derbyshire.

 She became script consultant for the Brass Eye television special "Paedogeddon!", written and presented by Chris Morris.
 She was introduced to Morris to scrutinise his writing, and engaged in extended debates about comedy with respect to the topic matter of paedophilia, commenting "it was really important in that show that it did have a fundamental satirical intent".

-She became writer for the adult animated series I Am Not An Animal, marking her move towards the medium.
+She became writer for the adult animated miniseries I Am Not An Animal, marking her move towards the medium.